tai-kun/surrealdb.js/README.md

 ## TODO

 - Improve test coverage.
-- Test on Node 18, Node 20, Deno, Bun, Firefox, and Safari.
+- Test on Deno, Bun, Firefox, and Safari.
 - Lower the minimum supported browser versions as much as possible.

 ## Ideas to Try